Alcoholism and Drug Abuse Counseling Option - Major #7951

 Psychological Disorders

 This course examines the psychological, sociocultural, and biological bases of psychological disorders.
 Topics include definitions of psychological disorders, current models of etiology, classification, therapy, and prevention, as well as critical analysis of research techniques and findings.
-(A, CSU, UC)
+(A, CSU, UC, Cal)

 Human Sexuality